Way-Finding and Safety

 Allen Potter had a turtle problem.
 As the Director of Public Works in Satellite Beach, Florida, Allen was working to upgrade the amenities of a local beach access point.
-In addition to rebuilding the access way, adding restrooms and installing a new pavilion, the community also wanted lighting to provide way-finding, deter crime and to generally provide residents with a sense of comfort.
+In addition to rebuilding the access way, adding restrooms and installing a new pavilion, the community also wanted lighting to provide way-finding lighting, deter crime and to generally provide residents with a sense of comfort.

 Like many communities, Satellite Beach also strives to protect the environment and Allen knew that solar lighting in this location would fit well with the city’s mandate.
 As an added advantage, First Light’s solar bollards don’t require a connection to the electrical grid nor the digging of trenches for the wires.
-As a result, the city was able to save significant money on the installation and reduce the impact on the beach’s sensitive ecosystem.
+As a result, the city was able to save significant money on the installation of way-finding lighting and reduce the impact on the beach’s sensitive ecosystem.

-Pointing Baby Turtles in the Right Direction.
+Way-Finding and Pointing Baby Turtles in the Right Direction.

 Which brings us back to the turtle problem.
 Sea turtles regularly lay their eggs on Florida beaches.
 Once the babies hatch, they should be guided to the ocean by an instinct to travel toward the brightest horizon, which should be the light from the sky reflecting off the ocean.
 But with artificial lights near the beach, it can deter females from nesting and disorient baby turtles so that they travel inland toward the artificial lights, where they often die from dehydration or are run over by cars.

-When Allen contacted First Light, he already knew what he wanted and we connected him with one of our Florida representatives, Donna Lester at Innovative Lighting Concepts.
+When Allen contacted First Light, he already knew what he wanted for way-finding lights and we connected him with one of our Florida representatives, Donna Lester at Innovative Lighting Concepts.
 Donna worked with Allen to facilitate the purchase and the feedback from nearby residents and visitors to the beach since installation has been positive.

-In fact, residents of the adjacent condo have made inquiries to see if they can acquire their own First Light bollards.
+In fact, residents of the adjacent condo have made inquiries to see if they can acquire their own First Light solar way-finding bollards.
 “The beach access looks very inviting and especially so in the evening when it’s all lit up,” Allen remarked.
 “We’ve been very pleased with the performance and the appearance of our First Light solar bollards.
 We’ve had them in place for a handful of months and so far, I’d have to give them a 10 out of 10.”

 Seems like the beach community is happy, Allen is pleased and the baby turtles are safe.
-It’s all good.